steqeq/0000/tools/autotag/README.md

 ## Updating the changelog

-> IMPORTANT: It is key to update the template Markdown files in `tools/autotag/templates/rocm_changes` (eg: `5.6.0.md`) and not the `CHANGELOG.md` itself to ensure that updates are not overwritten by the script
+> IMPORTANT: It is key to update the template Markdown files in `tools/autotag/templates/rocm_changes` (eg: `5.6.0.md`) and not the `CHANGELOG.md` itself to ensure that updates are not overwritten by the autotag script.
+The template should only have content from changelogs that are not included by the script to avoid duplicating data.

 * Add or update the release specific notes in `tools/autotag/templates/rocm_changes`
 * Ensure the all the repositories have their release specific branch with the updated changelogs